9 Vital Healthcare Website Design Tips for 2023

 Fitbit was a pioneer in leveraging best-in-class design principles to create an interconnected experience between a physical device, a mobile app and their online dashboard.
 This was even more remarkable because it came from a health manufacturer, hardly the source one would expect for great designs.

 From a pure data visualization perspective, nobody got it better than Fitbit.
 Many other vendors simply emulated the same overall display language and dashboard structure.

 What makes Fitbit so amazing is that, as a user, you understand exactly how well or poorly you are doing from a fitness perspective in 30 seconds or less.
 Through a combination of iconography, warm color palette, and explanatory text, their simple and intuitive designs require no additional explanation of any kind.
 It simply provides a wide variety of metrics that track your performance against your daily health goals.

 Another remarkable function Fitbit enabled on their digital dashboard is the ability to “drag and drop” various modules on the page.
 For example, if I’m most concerned about my steps, water intake and sleep quality, I can move those modules to the top of the dashboard.

 Fitibit’s digital strategy is simple: make people care about their health.
 Encourage them to be active.
 And show them the progress they’re making against the goals they’ve set up.

-This is accomplished within a beautifully built intuitive design that uses an absolutely simple data visualization technique to help users reach their health goals.
+This is accomplished within a beautifully-built, intuitive design that uses simple data visualization to help users reach their health goals.